-For those just coming to competitive Insurgency, please look over THIS THREAD regarding player configs, configs using in game commands that only effect graphics are allowed (anything allowing one to see through walls or bullet origins, etc. is not allowed.)
+For those just coming to competitive Insurgency, configs using in game commands that only effect graphics are allowed (anything allowing one to see through walls or bullet origins, etc. is not allowed.)
 Any broken control variables should be brought to NWI's (the creators of Insurgency) attention.

 All members are required to uphold and observe a universal level of sportsmanship.
 Any unsportsmanlike action which can include, but is not limited to racism, profanity, rude/vulgar acts, abusive remarks, and disrespect of an official are not tolerated.
 Users who engage in unsportsmanlike conduct are subject to suspension, match forfeits, or any other punishment that DGL deems necessary.

 Participants must treat other participants with basic respect and decency.
 Seeking to cause significant distress to other participants is unacceptable and may result in round or match forfeit, or greater sanctions if warranted.
 Intentionally engaging in behavior that would reasonably cause significant distress to other participants may be punished even if no complaint is raised or harm can be shown.
 This includes taunting, insulting, flaming, or any negative comments over voice and text chat.
 Team Captains are the only ones allowed to communicate with the opposing team during an official DGL match.
 Anyone witnessing or experiencing uncivil conduct by a participant should record evidence and report it to a DGL admin.